irthompson01/Square-Off-JS/README.md

 - DONE: Fix all eslint errors and warnings in the project

 - DONE: Add a javascript formatter to the project (https://prettier.io/docs/en/install)

+- DONE: Install postgres and relevant node modules, setup regiser and login routes

+- Implement JWT or session cookies for authentication

+- Implement authorization middleware to protect routes

+- Add a login/logout button to the main menu, maybe this could be a modal in the top right corner